gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': format and values from the COSE key type capabilities as specified in the "COSE Key Types" Registry {{COSE.Key.Types}}.

-* REQ6 - Specify the acceptable formats for encoding public keys and, if used, the acceptable values for 'pub\_key\_enc': acceptable formats explicitly convey the public key algorithm (see {{ssec-token-post}} and {{ssec-join-resp}}).
+* REQ6 - Specify the acceptable formats for encoding public keys and, if used, the acceptable values for 'pub\_key\_enc': acceptable formats explicitly provide the full set of information related to the public key algorithm (see {{ssec-token-post}} and {{ssec-join-resp}}).
 Consistent acceptable values for 'pub\_key\_enc' are taken from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.

 * REQ7 - Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}): the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.